jakeec/raylib_tetris/README.md

 To play the game clone this repo and run `make run`.

+_Warning_ The game plays beeps when the tetrominos fall so make sure your volume isn't too loud.
+You can mute the sounds with the `M` key.

 ### Controls

 * Move with `left` and `right` keys.